algerbrex/algerbrex.github.io/_posts/2022-7-7-going-for-the-super-gm-title.md

 Going For The Super GM Title
 ------------------------

-Per usualy, progress has been slow on Blunder, but it's come along here and there.
+Per usual, progress has been slow on Blunder, but it's come along here and there.
 The current goal, as the title suggest, is to get Blunder to be playing around 2700-2800, or the level of a what's informally known as a super grandmaster, such as Ding Liren, or Ian Nepomniachtchi.
 Currently Blunder 8.0.0 has not been tested throughly, but I estimate it's rating to fall close to 2700 on the CCRL 4/40 rating list, probably something like 2670, so not too much needed to break 2700 - hopefully.